Published 7 June, 2019

 Redis, an example of complication term

-Imagine you are working on a web project where it makes a lot of database connections on each single HTTP request, these connections make the website slower and less efficient.
+Imagine working on a web project where it makes a lot of database connections on each HTTP request; these connections make the website slower and less efficient.

-After a bit investigating you realize that a caching mechanism is needed.
+After a bit of investigating, you realize that a caching mechanism is needed.

 A bit of search leads you to Redis, the most efficient in-memory caching database.

-You are so happy because you find out a solution for a chronic problem until you bumped into somebody (let’s name it Parker) saying NO, we are not going to use Redis.
+You are so happy because you find a solution for a chronic problem until you bump into somebody (let’s name it Parker) saying NO, we are not going to use Redis.

 A small conversation with Parker makes you know that he thinks Redis is complicated.